Medical Malpractice Attorneys in Kansas City

 If you experienced any of the above or some other issue with recent medical treatment, you may have grounds for a medical malpractice claim.
 When patients are harmed by substandard care, legal representation is vital.

-For nearly 30 years now, the attorneys at Dempsey & Kingsland, P.C. have been holding negligent doctors, nurses, and medical professionals accountable for their actions.
+For over 35 years now, the attorneys at Dempsey Kingsland Osteen have been holding negligent hospitals, doctors, nurses, and medical professionals accountable for their actions.
 We are a well-respected and well-known law firm that excels in medical malpractice cases.
 We are also fortunate to have a highly dedicated and talented staff of paralegals and legal assistants to assist us in our work.
+In addition, we have a medical team consisting of an accomplished physician and an outstanding registered nurse who work closely with our office.

 How We Can Help

-Medical malpractice can be carried out in so many different ways – that is why Dempsey & Kingsland takes on a wide variety of medical malpractice cases.
-Whether you suffered minor injuries or catastrophic side effects at the hand of a medical professional, our medical malpractice attorneys in Kansas City can help.
+Medical malpractice can occur in many different ways – that is why Dempsey Kingsland Osteen takes on a wide variety of medical malpractice cases.
+If you have suffered substantial injuries as a result of a negligent action or inaction of a medical professional, our medical malpractice attorneys can help.

 - Anesthesia errors